lunasai/rfatimeline/docs/sbr-calculation.md

 5) Base severance

+- Yearly salary (with holiday) is converted to monthly: `monthlySalary = yearlySalary / 12`
 - `baseSeverance = round(A × monthlySalary)`
-- Note: `monthlySalary` already includes holiday allowance.
-No extra 8% is applied.
+- Note: `monthlySalary` already includes 8% holiday allowance, so it's used directly for severance calculation (B = monthlySalary per SBR formula).
+- Severance is capped at €300,000 (excluding additional compensation).

 ### B. Outplacement (opted-in only in this UI)